 3 Exercises to Wake Up Your Brain!

 - Jumping Rope: An activity you can do alone or in a group, jumping rope gives your child's brain a literal jostle.
-Group rope jumping encourages teamwork, coordination and can be a lot of fun!
+Group rope jumping encourages teamwork, and coordination and can be a lot of fun!

 - Crab Walk: Fight the studying slump!
 Crab walking encourages a child's natural flexibility while building strength.
-You can challenge kids by using ankle weights or balancing items on a child's tummy.
+You can challenge kids by using ankle weights or balancing items on a child's stomach.
 A good crab walk helps flip a child's perspective upside down.

-- Go run around the block!
-Who hasn't had this yelled at them when they were a kid?
-But running has incredible benefits for the body and kids seem to naturally enjoy cutting loose and breaking free.
+- Go Run around the Block: Who hasn't had this yelled at them when they were a kid?
+But running has incredible benefits for the body, and kids seem to naturally enjoy cutting loose and breaking free.
 Normally we disapprove of running in the house so take this brain break outside.